0

 Photo: ©Negative Space from Pexels via Canva.com

 Would it be better to have a Bible or a mentor?
-You might think my question is a trick question, though it is not meant to be.
+You might think this is a trick question, though it is not meant to be.
 The potential dilemma is intended to provoke you to think first, respond second, and discuss thoroughly.
 The obvious answer to the question is both.
 The Bible does not say the Bible alone is all you need to change.
 The Bible does not suggest that all you need is a discipler.
 At different times and in different ways, the Bible makes a case for both of these options to be part of a person’s overall soul care package.
 Actually, the Bible teaches that there are five ways a person can change.

 Life Over Coffee · Which Do You Need for Your Maturity: a Bible or Mentor?